-In the midst of coronavirus pandemics, the Polish Sejm decided to proceed with the 1st reading of the two scandalous legislatives proposals.
+In the midst of coronavirus pandemic, the Polish Sejm decided to proceed with the 1st reading of the two scandalous legislatives proposals.
 The reading will take place on 15-16 of April, while the free movement of persons and freedom of assembly are gravely limited due to public health grounds and protests against the bills cannot happen on the streets.

 The first legislative initiative called “Stop abortion” has been brought for Sejm’s attention in 2017 and following the wide social protests froze in the parliamentary commission until now.
 The bill provides for a prohibition of termination of pregnancy due to severe and irreversible fetal impairments and deletes this ground for abortion in in the Law on the Family Planning of 1993.
 This bill would mean in practice a total abortion ban (98% of abortions in Poland are performed on this grounds).
 As a consequence of this ban, it would be impossible for women to access a reliable information about the condition of the fetus.
 Lack of reliable diagnosis would deprive pregnant persons of the possibility to decide on their own whether to continue their pregnancy or not.